vitest-dev/vscode/README.md

 - `vitest.configSearchPatternExclude`: [Glob pattern](https://code.visualstudio.com/docs/editor/glob-patterns) that should be ignored when this extension looks for config files.
 Note that this is applied to _config_ files, not test files inside configs.
 Default: `**/{node_modules,.*}/**`If the extension cannot find Vitest, please open an issue.
 - `vitest.nodeExecutable`: This extension spawns another process and will use this value as `execPath` argument.
 - `vitest.debuggerPort`: Port that the debugger will be attached to.
 By default uses 9229 or tries to find a free port if it's not available.
+- `vitest.debuggerAddress`: TCP/IP address of process to be debugged.
+Default: localhost

 ### Other Options